kaztraz/kaztraz/README.md

 ===================================

 *   🚀  I'm currently working on an [AI inspiration generator](https://github.com/chat-gpt-hack/Inspire-GPT)
-*   🧠  I'm learning about Cyber Security in depth at the moment
+*   🧠  I'm learning about React, Vite, and Sass
 *   🤝  I'm open to collaborating on interesting projects

 ## 🌐Socials